-Below you will find pages that utilize the taxonomy term “net-core”
+Below you will find pages that utilize the taxonomy term “Net-Core”

 Forward Snyk Vulnerability data to Splunk Observability Cloud

-TL;DR Leverage a Prometheus Exporter to send all your application security vulnerabilities from Snyk into Splunk.
+Leverage a Prometheus Exporter to send all your application security vulnerabilities from Snyk into Splunk.

 Here are all the necessary links to get started: